We've independently reviewed this article to make sure it's as accurate as we can make it.

 Wall Heater Recommendation

-This model even has attachable feet, so it can fully work as a space heater too!
-Great if you’re wanting to get some heating in another room without any hassle.
+This model even has attachable feet, so it can fully work as a space heater too.
+Great if you occasionally need heat in another area of your home or workshop.

 Type 2: Ceramic Heaters

-Ceramic heaters work by heating up a ceramic heat, which then heats up the surrounding air.
+Ceramic heaters work by heating up a ceramic heating element, which then heats up the surrounding air.
 They may also have a fan which moves the air around.

 These are standard electric heaters.
-They’re pretty standard: cost of running them depends entirely on their wattage and how you use them.
+They’re pretty, well, standard!
+The cost of running them depends entirely on their wattage and how you use them.

 These are #2 because of their simplicity.
+They’re not the most efficient, but they’re easy to find and use.
 There are plenty of options so you can choose a favorite, you don’t need to worry about setting anything up, and they’re easy to move around.

 Ceramic Heater Recommendation